HTTPArchive/almanac.httparchive.org/src/content/en/2024/accessibility.md

 ## **Assistive technology with ARIA**

-[Accessible Rich Internet Applications (ARIA)](https://www.w3.org/TR/using-aria/) provides a set of attributes for HTML5 elements designed to enhance web accessibility for individuals with disabilities.
+<a hreflang="en" href="https://www.w3.org/TR/using-aria/">Accessible Rich Internet Applications (ARIA)</a> provides a set of attributes for HTML5 elements designed to enhance web accessibility for individuals with disabilities.
 However, excessive use of ARIA attributes can sometimes create more problems than it solves.
 ARIA should be employed only when native HTML5 elements are inadequate for ensuring a fully accessible experience and should not replace or be used excessively beyond what is necessary.

 ### ARIA roles

 When assistive technologies interact with an element, the element's role helps convey how users might engage with its content.

-For instance, [tabbed interfaces](https://inclusive-components.design/tabbed-interfaces/) often require specific ARIA roles to accurately represent their structure.
-The [WAI-ARIA Authoring Practices Design Patterns](https://www.w3.org/TR/wai-aria-practices-1.1/#tabpanel) outline how to create an accessible tabbed interface, suggesting that a tablist role be assigned to the container element due to the absence of a native HTML equivalent.
+For instance, <a hreflang="en" href="https://inclusive-components.design/tabbed-interfaces/">tabbed interfaces</a> often require specific ARIA roles to accurately represent their structure.
+The <a hreflang="en" href="https://www.w3.org/TR/wai-aria-practices-1.1/#tabpanel">WAI-ARIA Authoring Practices Design Patterns</a> outline how to create an accessible tabbed interface, suggesting that a tablist role be assigned to the container element due to the absence of a native HTML equivalent.

 HTML5 introduced numerous native elements with built-in semantics and roles.
 For example, the `<nav>` element inherently has a role="navigation", making it unnecessary to explicitly add this role with ARIA.